Ordering kinetics in active polar fluid

-{\it Growth Law}:- We characterise the domain growth by examining the growth law. i.e. the scaling of characteristic length $L(t)$ vs. time $t$ for different values and both the signs of $\xi$.
-In Fig. \ref{fig:fig4}(a) we show the variation of characteristic length $L(t)$'s for different $\xi$ {\em vs.} time $t$ on linear scale.
-In the inset of the Fig. \ref{fig:fig4}(a) we show the same plot on the logarithmic scale.
-We find that for all values of $\xi$, irrespective of its signs and magnitude, the $L(t) \sim t^{1/2}$ as found for the nonconserved {\it Model A} \cite{Hohenberg1977}.
-Hence hydrodynamic effect in active polar fluid does not affect the asymptotic growth law.
-It only leads to a correction factor.
-Next we calculate the correction factor. \\ As shown in Fig. \ref{fig:fig4}(a), $L(t)$ vs. $t$ plot is different for different $\xi$ values.
-For the passive case ($\xi=0$) the growth curve comes in the middle of the all the curves.
-For the extensile case $\xi$ ($+ve$) the $L(t)$ is above the $\xi=0$.
-On increasing the magnitude of $\xi$ the growth increases.
-Similarly for contractile case $\xi$ ($-ve$), the $L(t)$ is below the $\xi=0$ case and on increasing the magnitude of $\xi$ the length decreases.
-In the inset of Fig. \ref{fig:fig4}(a) we show the $L(t)$ vs. $t$ on $\log-\log$ scale for different $\xi$ values.
-In Fig. \ref{fig:fig4}(b) we plot the $t/L^2(t)$ vs. $\ln(t)$ for different $\xi$ values, to compare the results with the domain growth of nonconserved two-component vector order parameter field in two-dimensions, where $L(t) \sim (t/\ln(L(t))^{1/2}$ \cite{Bray1990}.
-Hence $t/L^2(t)$ should vary linearly with $\log(t)$.
-Which is the case for passive limit $\xi=0$ (black curve) in Fig. \ref{fig:fig4}(b).
-We assume the deviation from the equilibirum result as a prefactor.
-Hence we start with an approximate form of characteristic length for finite $\xi$, $L(t)=L_{0}(\xi, t)\big(t/\ln(t)\big)^{1/2}$, where the correction factor $L_0(\xi, t)$ is obtained by following procedure.
-If the growth of domain remains the same as for the passive nonconserved vector order parameter, then the plot of $t/L^2(t)$ will be linear in $\ln(t)$.
-We find that for all $\xi$ values for the early time $t/L^2(t)$ plot varies linearly with $\ln(t)$.
+In Fig. \ref{fig:fig4}(c) we plot the $t/L^2(t)$ vs. $\ln(t)$ for different $\xi$ values, to compare the results with the domain growth of nonconserved two-component vector order parameter field in two-dimensions, where $L(t) \sim (t/\ln(L(t))^{1/2}$ \cite{Bray1990}.
+Hence $t/L^2(t)$ should vary linearly with $\ln(t)$.
+Which is the case for passive limit $\xi=0$ (linear variation of black solid curve) in Fig. \ref{fig:fig4}(c).
+We assume the deviation from the linear dependence or from the {\em Passive Model A} as a prefactor.
+The approximated form of characteristic length for finite $\xi$ is $L(\xi, t)=L_{0}(\xi, t)\big(t/\ln(t)\big)^{1/2}$, where the correction factor $L_0(\xi, t)$ is obtained by following procedure. \\ If the growth of domain remains the same as for the {\em Passive Model A}, then the plot of $t/L^2(t)$ will be linear in $\ln(t)$.
+We find that for all $\xi$ values for the early times $t/L^2(t)$ plot varies linearly with $\ln(t)$.
 It remains linear for late time for passive case $\xi=0$ and smaller activities $|(\xi)| <3$.
 Using the expression for the $L(t)$ we can rewrite $t/L^2(t)=\frac{\ln(t)}{L_0^2(t, \xi)}$.
-For larger time and larger $|\xi| > 3$, the $t/L^2(t)$ plot saturates and becomes independent of time $t$.
-Hence the correction $L_0^2(t, \xi)$ should vary as $\sim (\ln(t))^{1/2}$.
+For larger times and larger $|\xi| > 3$, the $t/L^2(t)$ plot saturates and becomes independent of time $t$.
+Hence the correction $L_0^2(t, \xi)$ should vary as $\sim (\ln(t))$.
 And the characteristic length simply goes as $L(t) \sim t^{1/2}$, with a constant coefficient decreases with increasing activity.
-Hence the asymptotic growth becomes pure algebraic the same as for the nonconserved order parameter with discrete symmetry or the {\it Model A}.
-The stronger coupling of fluid for high activity case breaks the rotational symmetry present in continuous vector order parameter and leads the system to behave like discrete spin of Ising type \cite{yang1952}.\\
+For larger $\xi$ data curve starts to converge.
+Hence the asymptotic growth becomes pure algebraic the same as for the nonconserved order parameter with discrete symmetry \cite{Hohenberg1977}.
+The larger active coupling of fluid for high activity case breaks the rotational symmetry present in continuous vector order parameter and leads the system to behave like discrete spins of Ising type \cite{yang1952}.\\